 4.1.2.
 Thus, even at the entry point to the system, the Viral Editor “checks” the participant’s personal access to a particular subject.
 A person with deficient qualities will not be able to join in the viral editing of a particular subject.

 4.3.
 The Viral Editor is pure freedom of personal reaction.
-Otherwise it does not work.
-Solicited, made-to-order, commissioned reactions are possible, but in the statistical body they are revealed and inevitably destroyed by the prevailing numbers of free reactions.
+Otherwise, it does not work.
+Solicited, made-to-order, commissioned reactions are possible, but on the statistical scale, they are revealed and inevitably destroyed by the prevailing numbers of free reactions.

 4.3.1.
 Trojan messages in the Viral Editor fade away on their own or are loudly unmasked.
 The Viral Editor has a built-in self-cleaning tool.